MaryAnnN28/MaryAnnN28/README.md

 My name is **Mary Ann Navarrete** and I am a full-stack software engineer.
 I'm from the Washington, DC metro area and recently graduated from a full-immersive software engineering bootcamp in March 2021.
 <br/>
 - 🌱 &nbsp; I’m currently learning...
 React Hooks & Redux
-- 👩🏻‍💻 &nbsp; I’m currently working on... my portfolio & refactoring dashboard proj
+- 👩🏻‍💻 &nbsp; I’m currently working on... my portfolio.
 <br/>

 ### **Technologies**